-The Block Triple Threat has officially started with week 1 room reveals — bedroom week.
+The Block Triple Threat has officially started and Week 1 is bedroom room reveals.

 The judges had a difficult job, needing to decide: